Anthony Di Lallo: Antwerp

 In June 2014, Di Lallo signed with league rivals Antwerp.
 He made his debut for the club on 2 August, starting in a 1–1 home draw against Seraing United.
 On 6 February 2015, he scored his first and only goal for The Great Old, converting a penalty in a 4–1 league loss to Eupen.
 While he was a regular in his first season at the club, he made only one appearance in the first half of the 2015–16 season following the appointment of head coach David Gevaert.
 As a result, he was loaned to Belgian Third Division club UR La Louvière Centre for six months in January 2016.

 Later career

 On 31 May 2016, Di Lallo signed a two-year contract with recently promoted third-tier club Sporting Hasselt in the Belgian First Amateur Division.
 He scored three goals in 24 appearances during his sole season at the club.
 He then spent the following years at various lower-division clubs, playing for Rebecq, Wanze/Bas-Oha, Jehay, Union Rochefortoise, and AS Morlanwelz.

 In July 2023, Di Lallo joined Saint-Ghislain Tertre-Hautrage (USGTH), a club in the Belgian Provincial Leagues, and helped secure promotion to the Belgian Division 3 in his first season.

+In July 2025, Di Lallo joined USC Jemappes in the Belgian Provincial Leagues.
+A serious injury sustained early in the 2025–26 season brought his playing career to a close; his final appearance came in August 2025.
+He subsequently took on the role of sporting director at the club, saying the position allowed him to "compensate for what I was unable to contribute as a player on the pitch."